jpverma85/db-sharding/docker-based-sharding-deployment/README.md

 Before creating shard1 container, review the following notes carefully:

 **Notes**
- * Change environment variable such as ORACLE_SID, ORACLE_PDB based on your env.
+ * Change environment variable such as ORACLE_SID, ORACLE_PDB based on your environment.
- * Change /oradata/dbfiles/ORCL1CDB based on your enviornment.
+ * Change `/oradata/dbfiles/ORCL1CDB` based on your enviornment.
  * By default, sharding setup creates new database under `/opt/oracle/oradata` based on ORACLE_SID enviornment variable.
+ * `oracle/database:19.3.0-ee` is the repository:tag for the Database Docker Image.
  * If you are planing to perform seed cloning to expedite the sharding setup using existing cold DB backup, you need to replace following `--name shard1 oracle/database:19.3.0-ee` to `--name shard1 oracle/database:19.3.0-ee /opt/oracle/scripts/setup/runOraShardSetup.sh`
    * In this case, `/oradata/dbfiles/ORCL1CDB` must contain the DB backup and it must not be zipped.
 E.g. `/oradata/dbfiles/ORCL1CDB/SEEDCDB` where `SEEDCDB` is the cold backup and contains datafiles and PDB.